rachelpeichen/Infinite_Auto_Scrolling_CollectionView_CompositionalLayout/README.md

 ## Features

-- Scroll to next item automatically or manualy
+- The banner can scroll to next item automatically or manually
-- User still can swipe to next item when auto-scrolling enabled
+- User can swipe to next item even when auto-scrolling enabled
-- Infinite loop effect
+- The banner is displayed in infinite loop effect
 - Use **`UICollectionViewCompositionalLayout`** for building layout simply
-- Can easily set up view by storyboard
+- Can be easily set up on storyboard
-- Page control and auto-scrolling can be customized
+- Page control, auto-scrolling, and scrolling time interval can be customized

 ## Development Environment